What is the best type of water for houseplants?

 Any water without salt, sugar, or chemicals is best for your houseplants.
 Rainwater and bottled spring water are the best types of water to give to your plants.
 The minerals and nutrients found in these water types will keep plants healthy.
-Any other filtered water can be suitable for plants.

 This site features affiliate content.
 As an affiliate partner of various brands, we earn commissions on qualifying purchases, at no extra cost to you.
 Please read our disclaimer for more information.

 Yes, it is ok to give your houseplants tap water.
 However, watch for brown tips on your plants, this could be a sign that there is too much chlorine in your water that is causing damage and stunting your plant’s growth.
 Also, if you have a water softener, it’s recommended to use a different type of water on your plants as softened water can cause salt build up in the soil which can cause damage to your plants over time.

 It is recommended that you test the water using a water testing kit to determine what kinds of nutrients and additives are in the water.
 Cities may place other additives in the water due to their poor water quality.